Sagarshivalingappaathani/CryptoVerse/README.md

 ## Project Overview

-Cryptoverse is a web application built with React, Redux, and Ant Design that provides a comprehensive platform for cryptocurrency enthusiasts.
-It fetches real-time data from various APIs, offering insights into cryptocurrency prices, market trends, and news.
+Cryptoverse is a web application built with React, Redux.
+It fetches real-time data from coinranking1 ,cryptocurrency-news2 APIs, offering insights into cryptocurrency prices, market trends, and news.
 The application leverages charts for visualizing data and integrates news feeds for staying updated on industry developments.

 ## Features